hyi96/codepath-ios-project/README.md

  - [ ] Users can compare a professors's within department
  - [ ] users can visualize the comparison statistics
  - [ ] users only acccess through UCSB Authetication
- - [ ] users has their own profile page
  - [ ] comments include rater's info (year, major, etc..)
  - [ ] users has option to post comments anonumously
  - [ ] users login via UCSB NetID